Hendrix-CS/csci150/labs/pygame.md

 Make your animations interactive by reacting to input from the mouse and the keyboard.
-For example, you could increase or decrease the velocity of all the `Face`s when certain keys are pressed, destroy `Face`s when you click them with the mouse, and so forth.
+For example, you could increase or decrease the velocity of all the `Face`s when certain keys are pressed, destroy `Face`s when you click them with the mouse, drag and drop `Face`s from one place to another, and so forth.

 ### Extension 4.3: Animated faces